 Are reactions and interactions always consistent and relentlessly positive?

-Do we teach skills to cope with unstructured time?
+Do we teach skills to cope with and thrive during unstructured time?

 Do you always model expected behaviours?